DefinitelyHighmore/lodestone/README.md

 ```
 * You may also use hex codes for marker color Eg: ``color:"#621212"``
+* Leave color blank to auto assign color randomly from the 16 different default colors

 * To remove a marker, run the following command as the player: